Spending Christmas Eve Around Europe

 Italy

-• Feast of the Seven Fishes: In southern Italy, the traditional multi-course fish dinner is the special Christmas Eve event.
+• Feast of the Seven Fishes: This special Christmas Eve event features a traditional multi-course fish dinner in southern Italy.

 • Nativity Scenes: Naples is famous for its hand-carved creche figurines, which are integral to the Italian Christmas celebration.